fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 ​
 ### Status: This is a work-in-progress and is not yet ready for production use.

 This repo will hold a Babel plugin that annotates React components with stable attributes that can be used to search and select using FullStory.
-This is most useful when using a React system that generates dynamic names for Components.
+This is most useful when using a React system that generates dynamic names for Components or rearranges elements.

 For React on the web the attributes are `data-component` and `data-element`.
+For React Native the attributes are `dataComponent` and `dataElement`.

+The component attribute names the React.Component and the element attribute names either a web DOM element like `h1` or `input` or a native element like `View` or `Image`.

 Example input: